eth-protocol-fellows/protocol-studies/docs/wiki/research/Preconfirmations/Preconfirmations.md

 - **Promise Generation:** If the preconfer decides to accept the request, they generate a signed preconf promise.
 This promise includes the preconfer's commitment to ensuring the transaction's inclusion and execution within their upcoming slot, adhering to the agreed conditions.

 - **Communication of Promise:** The preconf promise is then communicated back to the user, providing them with a guarantee of transaction execution.
-The communication method used is similar to that of the initial request, ensuring secure and verifiable delivery.
+The communication method used is like that of the initial request, ensuring secure and verifiable delivery.

 **5. Payment of Preconf Tip**